ambertunnell/ambertunnell.github.io/source/_posts/2014-07-14-has-and-belongs-to-many.markdown

 subtitle: change in Rails 4 ActiveRecord associations
 date: 2014-07-14 09:35:55 -0400
 comments: true
-categories: [Ruby, Ruby on Rails, Rails changes, ActiveRecord, Flatiron School]
+categories: [Ruby, Ruby on Rails, Rails changes, ActiveRecord]
-published: false
+published: true
 ---

 With Rails 4, there has been a change to the `has_and_belongs_to_many` ActiveRecord relationship.